Naziblue/CryptoClustering/README.md

 Crypto Clustering allows for a deeper understanding of the similarities and differences among various cryptocurrencies.
 By reducing dimensionality with PCA and using KMeans clustering, we can categorize cryptos and potentially unveil hidden market trends.

 ---

-This README provides a concise overview of your project.
-Depending on your audience, you can expand on various sections, add more context, or dive deeper into the methodologies and results.